Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Construction of Fully Correlated Nakagami- Fading Channel in FAS

 \section{Construction of Fully Correlated Nakagami-$m$ Fading Channel in FAS}

-To assess the accuracy of the Gaussian copula-based approach using different correlation matrices, this section presents a method for generating fully correlated Nakagami-$m$ fading channel envelopes to enable accurate performance evaluation via Monte Carlo simulations as a benchmark, and provides the relationship between the coefficient-level and envelope-level correlation matrices.
+This section presents a method for generating fully correlated Nakagami-$m$ fading channel envelopes to enable accurate performance evaluation via Monte-Carlo simulation, which serves as a benchmark to assess the modeling accuracy of Gaussian copula using different correlation matrices.

-When generating fully correlated Nakagami-$m$ fading channel envelopes, the following two conditions must be satisfied: 1) The statistical characteristics of the channel envelopes remain unchanged after incorporating the correlation, i.e., the distribution and parameters of the generated envelopes remain unchanged; 2) The correlation between the generated Nakagami-$m$ fading channel envelopes is identical to that between the envelopes derived based on Jake's model, which will be given in \eqref{7A}.
+When generating fully correlated Nakagami-$m$ fading channel envelopes, the following two conditions must be satisfied: